-Copy this file to user_data/oauth/gmail directory on the Local Agent.
+Copy this file to user_data/auth_token/gmail directory on the Local Agent.

-Step 2: Generate OAuth 2.0 credential files in ACCELQ
+Step 2: Generate OAuth 2.0 or Authentication credential files in ACCELQ

 You may create a sample Action (need not be part of scenario flow) in your ACCELQ Project and insert the following command.
 Run this Action, which will generate a file in the specified folder.
 If no folder location is provided, defaults to the ACCELQ agent's user_data directory (the final destination of the file).

 This command currently has support for Outlook and Gmail.
-Below are the details required to generate the OAuth credentials file to the given location.
+Below are the details required to generate the OAuth or Authentication credentials file to the given location.

 Gmail: google credentials file path (downloaded from google as part of pre-requisite steps)